HewlettPackard/PacketRusher/README.md

 ----

-my5G-RANTester is a tool that simulates User Equipment (UE) and Next Generation-Radio Access Networks (NG-RANs) for testing any 5G cores on the 3GPP standard (i.e., Release 15).
-This tool provides stress tests for the control plane and data plane.
-Moreover, the tests can be played individually for analyzing only one UE or in scale for analyzing hundreds of UE simultaneously.
+my5G-RANTester is a tool for emulating control and data planes of the UE (user equipment) and gNB (5G base station). my5G-RANTester follows the 3GPP Release 15 standard for NG-RAN (Next Generation-Radio Access Network).
+Using my5G-RANTester, it is possible to generate different workloads and test several functionalities of a 5G core, including its complaince to the 3GPP standards.
+Scalability is also a relevant feature of the my5G-RANTester, which is able mimic the behaviour of a large number of UEs and gNBs accessing simultaneously a 5G core.
+Currently, the wireless channel is not implemented in the tool.

 ----
 ## Installation